-Unlike some cities, Fort Wayne isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fort Wayne are a mix of both white- and blue-collar jobs.
+Fort Wayne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fort Wayne is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fort Wayne who work in office and administrative support (13.60%), sales jobs (10.67%), and management occupations (8.17%).

-The overall education level of Fort Wayne is somewhat higher than in the average US city of 21.84%: 26.14% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Fort Wayne is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.14% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Fort Wayne in 2010 was $23,799, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $95,196 for a family of four.
 However, Fort Wayne contains both very wealthy and poor people as well.